themisir/themisir.com/content/posts/memoization-optimize-expensive-function-calls.md

 ---

+Oh, second article in a month!
+Now I'll have a good excuse to take a long break from blogging :D

 Originally this article supposed to be about "system programming" but for some reason I ended up writing about memoization instead.
 But, I liked how it turned out and continued to write it.
-Thanks for reading this far 😇
+Thanks for reading this far 😇 Cya!